 - Light Evening Dinner

-Participants arriving on the designated flight will be transferred from Edinburgh Airport to the historic Buccleuch Arms in St Boswells.
+Our tour will officially commence with a transfer from Edinburgh Airport to the historic Buccleuch Arms in St Boswells.
 St Boswells, which lies on the south side of the River Tweed, is in the heart of Sir Walter Scott Country.
 The town is located on the route of St Cuthbert’s Way, a long-distance footpath linking Melrose Abbey to the Holy Island of Lindisfarne.
 In the evening we will take a short stroll through the village before enjoying our first group dinner at our charming hotel.
 (Overnight St Boswells) D

 - The John Buchan Story Museum, Peebles